moxystudio/next-rest-api/README.md

 Matches handlers defined in `methods` against the HTTP method, like `get` or `post`.

-Handlers may return any valid JSON as per the [RFC7159](https://tools.ietf.org/html/rfc7159), which includes objects, arrays, booleans and null.
+Handlers may return any valid JSON as per the [RFC7159](https://tools.ietf.org/html/rfc7159), which includes objects, arrays, booleans and null (undefined is coerced to null).
 The return value will be sent automatically as a JSON response.

 Exceptions thrown within handlers will be caught automatically and sent to the client.
 You may either throw a [Boom](https://github.com/hapijs/boom) error or a standard error object.
 If a standard error object is thrown, it will be converted to a Boom error instance automatically (`500`).